Lesson: Visual Effects

 2. Play each concept (Flipping the Camera, Video Transparency) and read each caption to the class.

-Activities (30 minutes)Hand each camper a pair of headphones and facilitate as campers complete all Visual Effects modules on their own:
+Activities (30 minutes)Hand each student a pair of headphones and facilitate as students complete all Visual Effects modules on their own:

 1. Introduction (Video)